 Welcome to the official website for author Jess Montgomery, who writes gripping historical mysteries featuring strong female leads and compelling themes just as relevant today.

-Book One of the Kinship series
+Book 2 in the Kinship series

 Set in 1920s’ Ohio against the backdrop of coal mining, prohibition and women’s rights, The Widows is about two women whose lives collide when the man they both love is murdered.
 Inspired by the true stories of two historical figures.